Simplify Chess Calculations: Think Clearly Under Pressure

 Practical heuristics reduce waste.
 Check forcing moves before quiet ones.
 In closed structures, evaluate pawn breaks first to avoid aimless maneuvering.
 In elite events, long thinks cluster around turning points while routine positions are played quickly on principles, saving time for the moment calculation truly matters.

-Dedicated memory training and visualization work give you a clear mental board without moving pieces.
+The DarkSquares chess visualization training path gives you a clear mental board without moving pieces.
 It lets you track forcing sequences cleanly and notice when a line changes king safety or material balance.

 Understanding the calculation process